 Media player: VLC Media Player

-A media player than can handle virtually any file format without extra codecs
+An open source media player than can handle virtually any file format

 VLC Media Player is ideal for streaming podcasts, as well as internet radio stations like Last.fm and TuneIn Radio.
 There’s also a superb archive of extensions and skins, and the WYSIWYG Skin Editor lets you create your own custom designs.